gnikoul/NanoMaterialsCAD/README.md

 * VASP
 * LAMMPS

 The executable of the software is placed in WINDOWSx64_binary\NanoMaterialsCAD\Release\NanoMaterialsCAD.exe.
 Download the directory and run the executable to use it.
+If you want to compile the code yourself, use Visual Studio and run ptyxiakh.sln